-Ecosystem services of forests, such as biomass productivity but also the supply of timber, are of particular interest for me.
+Predicting the impact of forest management and climate change on forest ecosystemsEcosystem functions of forests, such as biomass productivity but also the supply of timber, are of particular interest for me.
 Forests help to stabilize the global climate as they fix carbon in their biomass.
 However, there is a potential for vulnerability.
-Disturbances, such as continuous climate change and logging activity, affect the forests’ sensitive balance to varying degrees.
+Disturbances, such as continuous climate change and logging interventions, affect the forests’ sensitive balance to varying degrees.
 If, as a result, forest degradation or even land use change into agricultural land occurs, this will bring further negative feedback loops which may affect other ecosystem services.

 Identifying which forest management strategies are sustainable in times of climate change is of global relevance.
 This ensures that forest ecosystems and resources remain stable in the future.
 In order to achieve these goals, decision-makers should be able to weigh up reasonable trade-offs between ecological and economic alternatives to forest use.
 Finding a consensus is often difficult because non-linear, interactive processes within forest ecosystems under additional influences of various environmental factors make predictions difficult.
 Simulation models can be used to test a wide range of options for action, respectively.
 For my investigations, I use the forest model FORMIND to quantify the long-term effects of different forest management strategies on forest growth in the context of climate change.